If you are about to buy or sell a home, you may be asking yourself a common question, “Are real estate agents trustworthy?”

 The National Association of Realtors has reported that 42% of buyers found agents via referrals.
-Friends and family are usually more concerned with your well-being more than the commission of a real estate agent.
-This means that when they refer someone to you, it might be free of any ulterior motives.
-Many top realtors and local agents rely heavily on referrals as their basic marketing tool, which urges them to be honest with customers.
+Friends and family are the most typical referrer for agents.
+These referrals are powerful because they are more concerned with their loved one’s well-being more than the commission of a real estate agent.

 Ask To Meet Past Clients